 * Make a play-date and visit the playground at Plaza Park, across from the Post Office.

 * Take a break from touring and catch a movie at the Century Movie Theater on Main Street.

 * Watch professional racers in a variety of vehicles race around the Ventura Raceway track at the fairgrounds Saturday nights from February through November.

 * Drop by Rocket Fizz Soda Pop and Candy Shop to wow the kids with an amazing variety of sweets, sodas, and other fun stuff.

 * Check out Very Ventura Gift Shop for a selection of fun, colorful kids clothes and gift items.

 * Feeling hungry?
-How about the Busy Bee Diner for breakfast, lunch or dinner?
-Whatever the time of day, the 50’s diner vibe and classic americana menu items are sure winners.
+How about the Busy Bee Cafe for breakfast, lunch, or dinner?
+Whatever the time of day, the 50’s diner vibe and classic Americana menu items are sure winners.

-* Find your favorite ice cream flavor at Ben & Jerry’s or SubZero Ice Cream & Yoghurt, both conveniently located near the movie theater.
+* Find your favorite ice cream flavor at Ben & Jerry’s, conveniently located near the movie theater.

 Of special interest to families while in the Harbor Village area are the following: